Skip to footer content

 Frequently Asked Questions

-How can I generate a PDF from a template using C#?
+How can I generate a PDF from an HTML template using C#?

-Yes, IronPDF can handle HTML5 and JavaScript, making it capable of converting complex web pages into PDF documents without losing formatting.
+Yes, IronPDF can handle complex HTML5 and JavaScript, ensuring that the conversion of intricate web pages into PDF documents maintains the intended formatting and functionality.

-Yes, IronPDF is compatible with all .NET Framework project types, including ASP.NET, Windows Forms, and other traditional Windows applications.
+Yes, IronPDF is compatible with various .NET Framework project types, including ASP.NET and Windows Forms, making it versatile for different application development environments.

-To create a new project in Visual Studio for using IronPDF, open Visual Studio, select 'New project', choose 'Console App', specify the project name and location, select a .NET Framework, and click 'Create'.
+To create a new Visual Studio project for using IronPDF, open Visual Studio, select 'New Project', choose 'Console App', specify the project name and location, select a .NET Framework, and click 'Create'.
+After that, install IronPDF via NuGet.

-Can this library generate PDFs from web pages with login forms?
+Can IronPDF generate PDFs from secured web pages with login forms?

-Yes, IronPDF can generate PDFs from web pages that are locked behind HTML login forms, providing flexibility in handling secure web content.
+Yes, IronPDF can generate PDFs from web pages that require authentication via HTML login forms, allowing you to handle secure and protected web content effectively.